The Countess of Pembroke's Arcadia

 The Countess of Pembroke's Arcadia, also known simply as the Arcadia, is a long prose pastoral romance by Sir Philip Sidney written towards the end of the 16th century.
 Having finished one version of his text, Sidney later significantly expanded and revised his work.
 Scholars today often refer to these two major versions as the Old Arcadia and the New Arcadia.
 The Arcadia is Sidney's most ambitious literary work by far, and as significant in its own way as his sonnets.

 Composition and publication

 Sidney's Arcadia has a history that is unusually complex even for its time.

 The Old Arcadia

 Sidney may have begun an early draft in the late 1570s, when he was in his twenties.
-His own comments indicate that his purpose was humble; he asserts that he intended only to entertain his sister, Mary Herbert, from 1577 Countess of Pembroke.
+His own comments indicate that his purpose was humble; he asserts that he intended only to entertain his sister, Mary Herbert (Countess of Pembroke from 1577).
 This version is narrated in chronological order, with sets of poems separating the books from each other.
 It seems likely that Sidney finished this version while staying at Herbert's estate during a temporary eclipse at court in 1580.